FGTS: amount of extraordinary withdrawal was not released? See possible causes and what to do | Economy

 At first, it would not be necessary to request the release of funds, as the money would be automatically made available in the worker’s account at Caixa Tem. read more here

-If the beneficiary does not have a Caixa Tem account, Caixa Econômica Federal would open an account in the worker’s name automatically.
+If the beneficiary does not have a Caixa Tem account, Caixa Econômica Federal would automatically open an account in the worker’s name.

 However, in case of incomplete data that does not allow the opening of the digital account, the worker has to request the release of the resources.